AhsanAyaz/ngx-device-detector/projects/ngx-device-detector/README.md

 </a>

 <p align="center">
 An Angular 6+ powered AOT compatible device detector that helps to identify browser, os and other useful information regarding the device using the app.
 The processing is based on user-agent.
+This library was built at <a href="https://github.com/KoderLabs">KoderLabs</a>, which is one of the best places I've worked at ❤️
 </p>

 <p align="center">